Particular/docs.particular.net/Content/NServiceBus/relational-persistence-using-nhibernate.md

 <!-- import NHibernateAppConfigV3 -->

-There are equivalent config sections for named `DBSubscriptionStorageConfig` and `TimeoutPersisterConfig`.
+There are equivalent config sections named `DBSubscriptionStorageConfig` and `TimeoutPersisterConfig` for subscription and timeout storage respectively.

 #### Version 4 and 5